iguanajuice/semi-automatic-arch/README.md

 Here's how to set it up:

-Install the required packages: `sudo pacman -S timeshift grub-btrfs inotify-tools`
+Install the required packages: `sudo pacman -S timeshift grub-btrfs inotify-tools xorg-xhost`

 Launch and setup Timeshift from your menu or app launcher, or run command `sudo timeshift-launcher`.